RomainSa/SSHadoop/README.md

 ========

 ### What is SSHadoop?
-SSHadoop is a distributed wordcount application inspired by a 2004 Google research paper and the MapReduce environment but using SSH to communicate between nodes.
+SSHadoop is a distributed wordcount Java application inspired by a 2004 Google research paper and the MapReduce environment but using SSH to communicate between nodes.